-The Musical Fund Society of Philadelphia will celebrate its 200th anniversary in 2020 by commissioning four eminent American composers to create works connected to the city of Philadelphia, to be premiered by four acclaimed Philadelphia ensembles.
+The Musical Fund Society of Philadelphia will celebrate its 200th anniversary in 2020 by commissioning four eminent American composers to create works connected to the city of Philadelphia and premiered by four acclaimed Philadelphia ensembles.
 Due to high demand this event has been moved from Settlement Music School’s Mary Louise Curtis branch to the Kimmel Center’s Perelman Theater.

 These exciting events will celebrate music in Philadelphia, from the Society’s inception in 1820 through the present time, and connect Philadelphia audiences with the city’s rich musical life.
 The bicentennial celebration calls attention to the Society’s unique role in promoting, supporting and encouraging this rich musical legacy by providing vital opportunities to deserving composers, outstanding performing artists, and regional audiences.

-Tania León’s work for the Curtis 20/21 Ensemble will celebrate the Musical Fund Society’s long-lasting and unwavering support of people from all heritages who have helped build Philadelphia’s music scene, and the Society’s ability to embrace the sounds of each generation, foreseeing what might be relevant for future ones and supporting innovators who later became music icons.
+León’s work will celebrate the Society’s long-lasting and unwavering support of people from all heritages who have helped build Philadelphia’s music scene, and the Society’s ability to embrace the sounds of each generation, foreseeing what might be relevant for future ones and supporting innovators who later became music icons.
 “Nowadays, society is more mindful of the contributions composers and musicians have made to humanity,” León said.

-In describing his piece, Stephen Jaffe wrote, “As I soak up ideas and ambiance, let them ferment, and aim to produce something previously unheard, new, beautiful and curious, my work for Network for New Music will celebrate the city and the region for its plentifulness and effervescence.”
+Describing his piece, Jaffe wrote, “As I soak up ideas and ambiance, let them ferment, and aim to produce something previously unheard, new, beautiful and curious, my work will celebrate the city and the region for its plentifulness and effervescence.”

-Roberto Sierra will write a work for the PRISM Quartet inspired by the urban street as a sequel to his work Graffiti, written in 2017.
+Sierra’s work is inspired by the urban street as a sequel to his 2017 work Graffiti.
 He said “Philadelphia, like all major American cities has great street art, which I intend to explore through the sounds of saxophones, a soulful instrument at home in many settings.”